This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 There is also a hybrid known as the ‘combined dispute board’, which can issue both recommendations and decisions.

-The ICC Rules provide options for all three types.
+The ICC Rules accommodate all three types of dispute board.

 Constituting the dispute board